PJ-HTU/UM_PDRA/README.md

 ## Problem Variants

-The problem can 延伸出 8 PDRA variants through attribute combinations:
+The problem can be extended to 8 PDRA variants through attribute combinations:

 | Variant | Open Route (OR) | Time Window (TW) | Multi-Depot (MD) |
 |---------|----------------|------------------|------------------|